mgbmix/mgbmix/content/GAME MECHANICS/DMG.md

 # Standardized Notation

-Any time in the game that damage is dealt to a [[Creature]], the amount will be denoted by a number followed by the letters DMG after a space.
+> [!todo] Any time in the game that damage is dealt to a [[Creature]], the amount will be denoted by a number followed by the letters DMG after a space.

 #### Damage Modifiers